DSPN/DataStaxDay/README.md

 Spark is general cluster compute engine.
 You can think of it in two pieces: **Streaming** and **Batch**. **Streaming** is the processing of incoming data (in micro batches) before it gets written to Cassandra (or any database). **Batch** includes both data crunching code and **SparkSQL**, a hive compliant SQL abstraction for **Batch** jobs.

-It's a little tricky to have an entire class run streaming operations on a single cluster, so if you're interested in dissecting a full scale streaming app, check out [THIS git](https://github.com/retroryan/SparkAtScale).

->Spark has a REPL we can play in.
+Spark has a REPL we can play in.
 To make things easy, we'll use the SQL REPL.
-We just need to run one command to bing the local IP to the Spark REPL before accessing it (a bind error will occur if this step is skipped):
+We just need to run one command to bind the local IP to the Spark REPL before accessing it (a bind error will occur if this step is skipped):
 ```
 export SPARK_LOCAL_IP=`ip add|grep inet|grep global|awk '{ print $2 }'|cut -d '/' -f 1`
 ```